 Thanksgiving Day 2019 is just around the corner, on Thursday November 28.
 Thanksgiving is of course a time when so many Americans travel to spend time with family and loved ones, and it can tend to highlight that we Aussies are a long way from home.

 Thankfully, spending Thanksgiving in New York City means there is a myriad of options for the orphans and tourists remaining in town for the holiday.
 If you are wondering how to spend the day, we’ve put together this guide on how to make the most of Thanksgiving in New York City.

 Unleash your inner child as you soak in the pageantry of the iconic Macy’s Thanksgiving Day Parade.
 The parade features everything from the iconic giant balloons of America’s favorite characters, to all-American floats, and performers across almost every genre you could imagine.
-This year’s acts include Barenaked Ladies, John Legend, Rita Ora and the legendary Diana Ross.
+This year’s acts include Black Eyed Peas, Lea Michele, and Idina Menzel.
 Sprinkled in between are marching bands, clowns and dancing groups.

 Where to watch in person:

 The parade starts at 9am on the Upper West Side at West 77th St, dances its way down Sixth Ave, and finishes outside Macy’s at Herald Square.
 If you’re prepared to camp out early (as in 6am early), you could head towards the start of the parade at Central Park West around 75th St. If waking up before 6am on a public holiday isn’t your thing, it might be best to find a spot somewhere along Central Park South between Columbus Circle and Sixth Ave, or down Sixth Ave between Central Park and 38th St. Keep in mind that there is limited or no public viewing toward the parade finish.
 Visit the official parade website for a helpful visual guide on where to watch.